nencki-lobi/lobi-inhouse/docs/nipype.rst

   datasink.inputs.regexp_substitutions = [('_task_label_[a-z]+', '')]

 The ``container`` parameter specifies name of the folder to be placed in ``base_directory``.
 All outputs of the data sink will be collected there.
-However, nodes create their own folder names, so I defined some substitutions to simplify output paths.
-I used both ``substitutions`` (simple replacement) and ``regexp_substitutions`` (regular expression replacement);
+However, nodes create their own folder names, so we should some substitutions to simplify output paths.
+Here, I used both ``substitutions`` (simple replacement) and ``regexp_substitutions`` (regular expression replacement);
 if both are present, the simple ones are performed first.
 Best way to figure out what substitutions will be required is to run the pipeline on a single subject.

+Join nodes into a workflow
+""""""""""""""""""""""""""

 With all nodes ready and waiting, it's time to create a workflow::